Picture it: Your coworker tells you about this great new coffee shop in town. Suddenly you start to see flyers and stickers for this...

 Customer Experience (CX) vs. User Experience (UX)

 You know how every square is a rectangle, but not every rectangle is a square?
 User Experience and Customer Experience are kind of like that.
 Allow me to explain.

-User Experience and Customer Experience have many similarities, but ultimately User Experience is just a piece of the bigger puzzle that is Customer Experience.
+User Experience (UX) and Customer Experience (CX) have many similarities, but ultimately User Experience is just a piece of the bigger puzzle that is Customer Experience.
+Having a great UX is fundamental to the daily use of an app.
+If it doesn’t look good or is confusing to use, you’ll lose customers.
+Customer Experience (CX) allows you to determine what things need to be fixed, clarified, or added on to when it comes to your digital product as defined by customers’ relationship with your digital product.
 And to really begin to put together these puzzle pieces, it’s vital first to understand why User Experience and Customer Experience are important, individually.

 What is User Experience?

 User Experience (UX) encompasses everything that your user, well, experiences, when they use your app.
 From the color scheme to the font size to how the information is laid out.
 At the end of the day though, UX is based on a single interaction, but can still make or break your app.